Turin–Lyon high-speed railway

-The project has been criticized for its cost, because traffic (both by motorway and by rail) was decreasing when the project was decided, for potential environmental risks during the construction of the tunnel, and because airplanes will still, after including time to and from the airport and through security, be slightly faster over the full Milan–Paris route, though not over shorter segments such as Paris-Torino or Milan-Lyon.
+The project has been criticized for its cost, because traffic (both by motorway and by rail) was decreasing when the project was decided, for potential environmental risks during the construction of the tunnel, and because airplanes will still, after including time to and from the airport and through security, be slightly faster over the full Milan–Paris route, although not over shorter segments such as Paris–Turin or Milan–Lyon.
 A 2012 report by the French Court of Audit questioned the realism of the costs estimates and traffic forecasts.
 Opposition to the project is mostly organised under the loose banner of the No TAV movement.

+The international section is the only part of the line where construction has started.
 Civil engineering work started in 2002 with the construction of access points and geological reconnaissance tunneling.
 A 9 km gallery tunneled between 2016 and 2019 from Saint-Martin-de-la-Porte towards Italy was presented as reconnaissance work because the project had not yet been formally approved, but it was dug at the position of the south tube of the tunnel and at its final diameter.
 It effectively represents the first 8% of the final tunnel length.
 As of mid-2025, the expected completion date for the international section was 2033.

 Pre-construction studies

 The merits of the new line were the subject of heated debate, primarily in Italy.
-After violent confrontations between opponents and police during a 2005 attempt to start reconnaissance work near Susa, an Italian governmental commission was set up in 2006 to study all the issues.
+After violent confrontations between opponents and police during a 2005 attempt to start reconnaissance work near Susa, Piedmont, an Italian governmental commission was set up in 2006 to study all the issues.
 The work of the commission between 2007 and 2009 was summarized into seven papers (Quaderni).
 An eighth summary paper focused on cost–benefit analysis was unveiled in June 2012.

-The present high-altitude line
+Present high-altitude line

-Since 1872, the Turin–Modane railway connects Turin with Lyon via the 13.7 km-long high-altitude (maximum tunnel altitude 1338 m) Fréjus Rail Tunnel.
+Since 1872, the Turin–Modane railway connects Turin with Lyon via the 13.7 km high-altitude (maximum tunnel altitude 1338 m) Fréjus Rail Tunnel.
 This initially single-track line was doubled and electrified in the early 20th century, and the Italian side of the line was renovated between 1962 and 1984, and again between 2001 and 2011.
 This historical line has a low maximum allowed height, and its sharp curves force low speeds.
-Its very poor profile, with a maximum gradient of 30‰, requires doubling or tripling the locomotives of freight trains.
+Its very poor profile, with a maximum gradient of 3.0%, requires doubling or tripling the locomotives of freight trains.
 The characteristics of the line vary widely along its length.
-The Osservatorio (see References) divides the international and Italian sides into four sections:
+The Osservatorio divides the international and Italian sides into four sections: